Farm Visits and Animal Safety

 Before Visiting a Farm

-Before you visit a farm, it's worth chatting to your children about what will be involved, especially if they've never been to a farm before.
-Tell them about the different types of animals they might see, such as sheep, cows, goats, chicken, pigs and geese, the machinery that may be around and how they should behave.
+Before you visit a farm, it’s worth chatting to your children about what will be involved, especially if this is their first time.
+Tell them about the different types of animals they might see, such as sheep, cows, goats, chicken, pigs and geese, the machinery that may be around, and how they should behave.
 In particular, points to remember include:

 Safety at the Farm